-7. The idea that we don’t have what it takes.
+7. Those feelings that we don’t have what it takes.

 Every difficult life situation can be an excuse for hopelessness or an opportunity for growth, depending on what you choose to do with it.
 In the midst of particularly hard days when I feel that I can’t endure, I try to remind myself that my track record for getting through hard days is 100% so far.
 And the same is true for YOU.
 We have what it takes!
-(Note: Marc and I discuss this further in the “Adversity” chapter of 1,000 Little Things Happy, Successful People Do Differently.)
+(Note: Angel and I discuss this further in the Adversity chapter of “1,000 Little Things Happy, Successful People Do Differently”.)

 8. Relationships that make us feel less like ourselves.